asylgrp/economix/matchmaker/README.md

 ## Matching individual matchables

-The most basic matcher is the `SingleMatcher` which works by matching each matchable with nothing more then itself.
+The most basic matcher is the [`SingleMatcher`](src/Matcher/SingleMatcher.php) which works by matching each matchable with nothing more then itself.

-> :information_source: Always terminate your list of matchers with a
+> :information_source: Terminate your list of matchers with a `SingleMatcher`
-> `SingleMatcher` to make sure that non-matched items are reported as failures!
+> to make sure non-matched items are reported as failures.

 <!-- @example SingleMatcher -->
 <!-- @expectOutput /^1,2$/ -->